alexandrosdelas/TLG/TLG220b2_Changelog.md

 ## Chapter 7
 ### Gameplay
+- Lothar and Garona now become playable characters in certain situations
 - Main Hall: Can now speak to the Statue without carrying the Song of Aegwynn
-* Banquet Hall
-  - Can no longer get the Cheese by going to Cook on Hard difficulty
-  - Moved a Tome of Experience
+- Banquet Hall: Moved a Tome of Experience
+- Botanic Garden: Vines no longer block movement after being removed
 * Chapel
   - Removed a Tome of Experience
   - Moved a Life Egg
-* Garden
-  - Can no longer get the Spirit Drink by going to Moroes on Hard difficulty
-  - Garona is now invulnerable
-- Library: Changed maximum number of Slime Demons to 4/6/8
 - Secret: Difficulty now affects number of dialog buttons for the Door Code
-- Observatory: Increased range of where Telescope items can be used
 * Statue Combat
   - Khadgar will no longer be forced to die on his first attempt
   - Replaced turn-based combat with real-time combat and puzzles
   - Removed Statue Combat Rules
   - The MeetMedivh/OldKhadgar cinematics are now automatically replayed when losing
+  - Will no longer replenish mana after a fight
 - Fixed Spirit Drink and Cheese appearing twice
 - Improved path blocking
+- Increased experience rate at level 8 from 60% to 100%
+- Increased maximum hero level from 9 to 10
+- Moved Life Egg
+- Added a Tome of Knowledge
+- Replaced all Tomes of Experience with Tomes of Greater Experience

 ### User Interface
 * Main Hall